Autonomous weapons, driverless cars and friendly spies in the home

 Perry Walker, Talk Shop

-*The outcomes of the group conversation will form part of a report to the Department for Transport and other stakeholders.
+*The outcomes of the group conversation formed part of a report to the Department for Transport and other stakeholders.